AisuZukinaOtoko/IceScript-Compiler/README.md

 ## Project Status
 Currently, the project is in the late development stage.
 Only integers are supported.
 Scopes are not a thing... yet.
 Functions and classes are not supported.
+Neither are arrays.
 For loops also not supported.
 They're just fancy while loops anyways... :)